 Step 2: Registration Review - Committee Approval and Appointment of Chair

 The Graduate Group Chair will review the topic, committee members and timeline proposed on the registration form.
-After reviewing your registration and committee recommendations, the Graduate Group Chair will appoint your Dissertation Committee Chair.
+After reviewing your registration and committee recommendations, you will receive an email confirmation and approval of your registration.
 Changes or additions to the committee require approval of the Graduate Group Chair.

 Step 3: Write your proposal - and have your advisor read, edit and approve it.

 The advisor must approve the dissertation proposal before it can be distributed to the committee.
 The dissertation proposal is based on the NIH application format, and should have the following sections: Cover page including title, student and advisor name and contact information, Table of Contents, Abstract (<1 page), Specific Aims (1 page) and Research Strategy (6-12 pages).
 There is a 13-page limit, single-spaced with minimum font size of 11, excluding the Cover Page, Table of Contents, Abstract and References.
 The Specific Aims section states the specific objectives of the research proposed (e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology).
 The Research Strategy section includes subsections: Significance (e.g. importance of the problem and how project will improve scientific knowledge, technical capability), Innovation (e.g. methods, instrumentation, theories, etc.), and Approach (overall strategy, methods and analyses, as well as preliminary data, potential problems and alternative strategies).
 This format emphasizes scientific and technical merit of the proposed studies, with less emphasis on preliminary data.